-We will also be voluntarily reporting in line with the TCFD recommendations.
+We wilalso bevoluntarireporting in line with the TCFD recommendations.

 9. Training and assistance

 Border to Coast will offer the Partner Funds training on RI and ESG issues.
 Where requested, assistance will be given on identifying ESG risks and opportunities in order to help develop individual fund policies and investment principles for inclusion in the Investment Strategy Statements.